 Last year we committed to evaluating the carbon footprints of our product ranges.
 We have made significant progress, with data mapped for 50% of our products.
 We started the process with our fastest-moving lines.
 This included our Italian porcelain, Indian sandstone, and Indian limestone ranges.

 We have made the decision to display the information that we received on these products on our website.
-When browsing, our customers will soon be able to view the carbon data for many items.
+You'll find data on CO2 emissions in the dropdown menus for many items.
 This will help you make informed choices and design the garden you want, with those priorities in mind.

 This information will also give us a benchmark against which to further drive down emissions in the future.
 We can review this data annually and directly compare to see if the steps we have taken are having the desired results.